 Our Vision: The Mahone Bay Museum will inspire interest in local history and heritage preservation and instill a life-long love of museums.

-Our Mission: The Mahone Bay Museum protects and provides on-site and on-line access to the history of the Mahone Bay area to prevent it from becoming forgotten or lost.
+Our Mission: The Mahone Bay Museum protects and provides on-site and online access to the history of the Mahone Bay area to save it from becoming forgotten or lost for the benefit of future generations.

 -Encouraging curiosity, educating youth and families through children’s programming, and providing access to our collections